pc139/4-WEATHER-Project/README.md

 ```
 > **Note:** the project requires the following modules to run: *json, urllib*.

 A user can choose an Italian city and the day they need the forecast for.
+The city is selected using a function which pulls the chosen location from a csv file containing every Italian town.
 The input day is an integer with possible values between 1 and 16; it means we are searching for weather information for the n-day, counting from today (day=1 is today, day=2 is tomorrow, and so on).

 ### References :green_book:
 The API we use is offered by [Weatherbit API](https://www.weatherbit.io/api).
 With a premium account there is the possibilty to use other specific features.